Written by Terry Smith

 If they’re not up to much, you could find yourself getting very frustrated trying to assemble the more complex playhouses on the market, and you might be better off with a pop-up model like the Nice2you model we reviewed earlier.

 There are also folding tents which still require some assembly, but it is kept to a minimum and usually only involves clicking a few poles together.
-Plastic or wooden playhouses will require more time to put them together, but most modern plastic models can be assembled without the need for any tools.
+Plastic or wooden playhouses will require more time to put together if you compare them with pop-up products, but most modern plastic models can be assembled without the need for any tools.
 Wooden ones on the other hand will definitely require some working knowledge of DIY and basic tools.